angystallone/ProbShakemaps/README.md

 OUTPUT

-* npy files with statistics saved in the `npyFiles` folder
+* npy files with the statistics (saved in the `npyFiles` folder)
-* map distributions of statistics in `vector_stat.npy` saved in the `STATISTICS` folder
+* map view of the statistics in `vector_stat.npy` (saved in the `STATISTICS` folder)

-The `npyFiles` folder contains:
+Output saved in the `npyFiles` folder:
+* `vector_stat.npy`: dictionary of statistics computed for the ground motion distributions at all POIs: 'Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90','Percentile 5','Percentile 95','Percentile 2.5','Percentile 97.5';
-* `vector.npy`: a 2D array that stores the ground motion distributions across all POIs.
-The array has dimensions (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`), where `num_GMPEsRealizations` represents the number of realizations per scenario, and `num_scenarios` is the total number of scenarios in the ensemble;
+* (OPTIONAL, with command `--vector_npy`) `vector.npy`: a 2D array that stores the ground-motion distributions at all POIs.
+The array has dimensions (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`), where `num_GMPEsRealizations` represents the number of realizations per scenario, and `num_scenarios` is the total number of scenarios in the ensemble.
-* `thresholds_distrib.npy`: a 2D array representing the probabilistic distributions of ground motion across POIs.
-The array has dimensions (`num_pois`, 6,000), where 6,000 is the number of intervals into which the range of ground motion values has been discretized.
-Probabilities within each interval are weighted by the scenario weights and then aggregated across all scenarios in the ensemble;
-* `thresholds_stat.npy`: dictionary of statistics derived from the distributions in `thresholds_distrib.npy`.
-For each Point of Interest (POI), it returns: 'Weighted Mean', 'Arithmetic Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90';
-* `vector_stat.npy`: dictionary of weighted statistics computed from the distributions in `vector.npy`.
-For each Point of Interest (POI), it returns: 'Mean', 'Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90','Percentile 5','Percentile 95','Percentile 2.5','Percentile 97.5';
-* `weight.npy`: a 2D array that stores the normalized weights across all POIs.
-The array dimensions match those of `vector.npy`, which are (`num_pois`, `num_GMPEsRealizations` * `num_scenarios`).

 <p align="center">
     <img src="https://github.com/INGV/ProbShakemap/blob/main/OUTPUT_REPO/STATISTICS/summary_stats_forReadMe.png" alt="SummaryStats" width="90%" height="90%">